Lumavate-Team/documentation/COMPONENTS.rst

 ^^^^^^^^^^^^^

  A Component-set's metadata defines general information for the component-set along with its properties via the component-set JSON file.
 For more information on properties and a list of property types, please consult the :ref:`Properties` page.

- The component-sets JSON file must be included within the root folder of the distributable that is uploaded to Lumavate.

  The component-set file adheres to the following JSON structure: